10-Q 1 form10-q.htm

 License Commitments

-As of January 31, 2024, our commitments under certain technology license agreements related to our therapeutic and vaccine development programs for the remainder of fiscal year 2024, were approximately $14,000.
+As of July 31, 2024, our commitments under certain technology license agreements related to our therapeutic and vaccine development programs for the next twelve months, were approximately $150,000.

 Research & Development Agreements

-We have entered into certain research and development agreements with various third-party vendors related to the manufacturing and stability testing of the materials necessary for the development of our breast cancer vaccine and our CAR-T therapeutic.
-As of January 31, 2024, future payments the Company may make under these agreements, dependent upon, among other things, development of analytical methods, formulation feasibility studies, stability testing, and results of manufacturing processes, may be approximately $3.6 million and such payments may be made over up to a five-year period.
+We have entered into certain research and development agreements with various third-party vendors related to the manufacturing and stability testing of the materials necessary for the development of our breast cancer vaccine and our CAR-T therapeutic, as well as basic research related to our new cancer vaccine discovery program.
+As of July 31, 2024, future payments the Company may make under these agreements, dependent upon, among other things, development of analytical methods, formulation feasibility studies, stability testing, and results of manufacturing processes, may be approximately $4.3 million and such payments may be made over up to a five-year period.

 11. SEGMENT INFORMATION

 We follow the accounting guidance of ASC 280 “Segment Reporting” (“ASC 280”).
 Reportable operating segments are determined based on the management approach.
 The management approach, as defined by ASC 280, is based on the way that the chief operating decision-maker organizes the segments within an enterprise for making operating decisions and assessing performance.
-While our results of operations are primarily reviewed on a consolidated basis, the chief operating decision-maker manages the enterprise in four reportable segments, each with different operating and potential revenue generating characteristics: (i) CAR-T Therapeutics, (ii) Cancer Vaccines, (iii) Anti-Viral Therapeutics and (iv) Other.
-The following represents selected financial information for our segments for the three months ended January 31, 2024 and 2023 and as of January 31, 2024 and October 31, 2023 (in thousands):
+While our results of operations are primarily reviewed on a consolidated basis, the chief operating decision-maker manages the enterprise in three reportable segments, each with different operating and potential revenue generating characteristics: (i) CAR-T Therapeutics, (ii) Cancer Vaccines and (iii) Other.
+The following represents selected financial information for our segments for the three and nine months ended July 31, 2024 and 2023 and as of July 31, 2024 and October 31, 2023, in thousands:

 For the Three Months Ended